CARV-ICS-FORTH/frisbee/docs/faq.md

 ##

-**Q:  I changed some templates, but the changes does not seems to affect the workflow.**
+**Q:  I changed some templates, but the changes does not seem to affect the workflow.**

 **A:** The changes are local and must be posted to the Kubernetes API.
 To update all templates use: